wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ## TOREMOVE

-This is beyond a travesty... the compilers has generated CALLS to std::remove_reference and if compiling with c++17 support to enable_if!!!
-ON GCC enable_if is 118 BYTES!!!
-I see why this is the case... but why did we come to this!?!

 // NOTE: added a test on 4MB std::array as well and it is just implemented with swap_ranges, thus the same result! (with the added niceness of extra call-instructions to begin() and end()!)

 // for the swedish readers "me: so have you tried to run this code in Debug? c++-developers: